felixlu/awesome-stars/topics.md

 ## python

+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.
 - [tobymao/sqlglot](https://github.com/tobymao/sqlglot) - Python SQL Parser and Transpiler